Skip to content

 Section titled “Comparison of AREDS and AREDS2 Formulations”

-The doses of each component are shown below.
+The dosages of each formulation component are shown below.

 Vitamin C500 mg/day500 mg/day